Director of Undergraduate Studies:

 - Can I count a course taken credit/D/Fail towards my major?

-- What courses count in fulfillment of the World Religions requirement?
+- What courses count in fulfillment of the comparative religions requirement?

-In addition to RLST 100 and 101, courses that deal in some detail with at least three religious traditions may be counted as fulfilling the World Religions requirement.
+Courses that deal in some detail with at least three religious traditions or contexts may be counted as fulfilling the comparative religions requirement.
 The specific course must be approved by the DUS.